-TV licence dispensation for royal wedding
+TV licence rules waived for royal wedding street parties

 Hundreds of street party applications have been made to councils to mark the wedding on 19 May, the government said.

-The Ministry of Housing, Communities and Local Government said among the applications, about 60 applications have been made in Bromley, south east London, 54 in Richmond, west London, and 12 in Reading, Berkshire.
+The Ministry of Housing, Communities and Local Government said about 60 applications have been made in Bromley, south east London, 54 in Richmond, west London, and 12 in Reading, Berkshire.

 It said many councils have waived fees for street party road closures and pub opening hours have been extended for the special occasion.